dmil/code4policy/agilescrum.md

 Much of government traditionally operates in the waterfall style.

 > Policy -->
 > Requirements Gathering/Design -->
 > Procurement/Contracts/etc -->
 > Development -->
 > Press release

 Some agencies are pushing for more agile development.

-Agile is still nacent, but gaining momemtum.
+Its still nacent, but gaining momemtum.
 Like a baby holding onto the railing and learning to walk. - [David Zvenyach](https://www.linkedin.com/in/vdavez) (Executive Director of 18F)